Virginia, Maryland and D.C. are preparing for a big boost in vaccine supply

 “The supply-demand curve is shifting,” Avula said.
 “We’ve gone from a pace of having little supply with lots of demand, to a place where we have lots of demand and the supply to meet that demand.”

 Virginia is averaging about 55,000 shots per day, and Avula anticipates pushing that to 70,000 in the coming weeks.
-Officials in Maryland and the District are forecasting similar expansions, with Maryland exceeding 42,000 shots daily.
+Maryland and the District are forecasting similar expansions, with Maryland exceeding 42,000 shots daily and officials there saying they have capacity for 100,000 a day, supply permitting.

 Locally and nationally, about a quarter of adults have received at least a first dose.

 President Biden has vowed that the United States will have enough vaccine to administer to all American adults by the end of May.
 Based on projections from the federal government, Avula said he expects sharp supply increases in Virginia by early April.